The beginner’s guide to running: 7 steps to finding your feet

-Training alone?
-Then it’s well worth visiting the App store.
-The free Couch to 5K app will guide beginner runners through their first nine weeks.
-MapMyRun will help you find new routes and track performance, while RockMyRun serves up DJ-curated playlists that adjust to your step cadence or heart rate.
+Perfect if you’re new to running – even if you're not new to exercise – the free Couch to 5K app will guide you through your first nine weeks of training, step by step.
+MapMyRun and Strava can help you to find new routes and track your performance, while RockMyRun dishes up DJ-curated playlists that adjust to your step cadence or heart rate.

-Take your training one step further with a fitness tracker or smart watch.
-Fitbit Versa has a built-in heart rate tracker and uses Connected GPS to show you your pace, distance and route in real time.
-The Apple Watch Series 4 comes with built-in GPS and lets you stream songs straight to your wrist.
-Pick the GPS and Cellular option and you can even use your watch to make calls.
+Keep track of all those steps with a fitness tracker or smart watch.
+Fitbit Sense has a built-in heart rate tracker and uses connected GPS to show you your pace, distance and route in real time.
+For a truly hands-free experience, the Apple Watch Series 6 includes built-in GPS and lets you stream songs straight to your wrist, and even make calls.